heybereket/heybereket/README.md

 - 👯 I’m looking to contribute on a potential project <br>
 - 💬 Ask me about Web Development, Coding, AI, and API. <br>
 - 😄 Pronouns: He/him <br>
-- ⚡ Fun fact: I once got pooped on my head by a bird at a island. <br>
+- ⚡ Fun fact: I was the team captain of a coding team, we made mini-projects to present to diffrent people. <br>

 <h3> 🧑‍🚀 Fun stuff</h3>